 A positive biopsy specimen should be analyzed for estrogen and progesterone receptors and for HER2 protein.

-The cancer does not have estrogen or progesterone receptors or overexpression of HER2 protein (triple negative breast cancer).
+• Triple-negative breast cancer (tumor does not have estrogen or progesterone receptors or overexpression of HER2 protein)

-Patients have lobular breast cancer plus a personal or family history of diffuse gastric cancer.
+• Lobular breast cancer plus a personal or family history of diffuse gastric cancer

-For these tests, the best approach is to refer patients to a genetic counselor, who can document a detailed family history, choose the most appropriate tests, and help interpret the results.
+For these tests, the best approach is to refer patients to a genetic counselor, who can document a detailed family history, counsel the patient about the risks and benefits of genetic testing, choose the most appropriate tests, and help interpret the results.

-Chest x-ray, a complete blood count (CBC), liver tests, and measurement of serum calcium levels should be done to check for metastatic disease.
+A complete blood count (CBC) and liver function tests can be done to check for metastatic disease.

 An oncologist should determine whether to measure serum carcinoembryonic antigen (CEA), cancer antigen (CA) 15-3, or CA 27-29 and whether bone scanning should be done.